Team-1280/1280-website/README.md

 Codebase Notes:
 - Use `w-full` instead of `w-screen` (scrollbar problems)
-- Avoid using `vh` or similar (shortening window should have little effect)
+- Avoid using `vh`, screen height fractions, or similar (shortening window should have little effect)
 - Have consistency for font types (e.g. headings)
 - Text lines should be at max 80-120 chars (use large horizontal margins)
 - Prefer to use tailwind instead of the css files